Place content here. This is a site-wide alert banner.

 In some cases, Emotional Support Animals that do not qualify as Service Animals under the ADA may be permitted in University housing if shown to be necessary to afford a student with a documented disability an equal opportunity to use and enjoy University housing.

-The Resource Office on Disabilities (ROD) facilitates individual accommodations for all students with disabilities throughout the entire University.
-Students planning to bring a Service Animal to campus or seeking approval to bring an Emotional Support Animal to campus should contact ROD as early as possible to begin the approval and registration process.
+Student Accessibility Services (“SAS”) facilitates individual accommodations for all students with disabilities throughout the entire University.
+Students planning to bring a Service Animal to campus or seeking approval to bring an Emotional Support Animal to campus should contact SAS as early as possible to begin the approval and registration process.

-The Office for Equal Opportunity Programs (OEOP) facilitates individual accommodations for current or prospective Yale employees with disabilities.
-Employees who require a Service Animal to perform their work should contact OEOP to begin the accommodation process.
+The Office of Institutional Equity and Access (“OIEA”) facilitates individual accommodations for current or prospective Yale employees with disabilities.
+Employees who require a Service Animal to perform their work should contact OIEA to begin the accommodation process.

 Reason for the Policy